Yuen Chai-wan: Move to Vietnam

-With the help of his disciples, in 1936 Yuen left the country on a merchant boat and arrived at Hai Phong port, Vietnam there he changed his name to Nguyen Te-Cong who was a famous Buddhist saint.
+With the help of his disciples, in 1936 (some sources claim 1929-1930) Yuen left the country on a merchant boat and arrived at Hai Phong port, Vietnam there he changed his name to Nguyen Te-Cong who was a famous Buddhist saint.
 From his new residence, he kept up with events in China and expected a change, but the news he received from Yuyao, a disciple and a friend of his, was disappointing and he abandoned all hopes of returning to his homeland.
 That year he decided to come to Hanoi to settle permanently.
 After settling into a new life, At that time, there were many overseas Chinese who knew his reputation, many people knew him as a martial arts master of Wing Chun, a General and a good healer.
 Yuen and his disciple Chen Tai were invited to the mansion of a very prestigious elder named Dai Li-jai whose ancestors lived in Vietnam since 1805.
 After they talked, Dai Li-jai realized that Yuen was a man with a noble and mighty spirit, so he tried his best to persuade him to accept the teaching of Wing Chun for the Chinese to preserve culture and traditions of the homeland, because there are many prestigious families in the Chinese community that have kinship relations with the Vietnamese but there are many who are no longer consider to be Chinese, Yuen's relationship with the Vietnamese gradually becomes close and cordial.
 Chen Tai studies Wing Chun under Yuen while helping him gradually get used to his new life and integrate with the various classes of the population.
 In 1937, Chen Tai had to return to China to deal with a serious problem sent by his uncle in Shanghai to report.
 Yuen knew that he might not be able to meet his disciple again, so he taught Chen Tai martial arts and life experiences as his father taught him.

 The local people increasingly came to love Yuen and considered him a good and experienced physician.
 When he interacted with the local people, he realized that they were kind and likable, so he began to accept new local disciples.
 In 1955 he moved to Ho Chi Minh City, to live in Cholon and continued to teach martial arts.
 Students loved and respect their teachers very much, and were always ready to help teachers in difficult times of life.
 Yuen considered Vietnam his second home and wholeheartedly taught Wing Chun to his disciples.